 Sarah Ferguson, the Duchess of York, is off to a fit start to 2014, thank to the help of Pittsfield native Josh Salzmann.

 Salzmann, a high-profile personal trainer, is the son of Rabbi Emeritus Harold I. Salzmann of Temple Anshe Amunim and his wife, Audrey.

 According to a Dec.
 29 article in the British tabloid The Mirror, the duchess has been on "a relentless regime in the Swiss Alps" with Josh Salzmann since October.
-Once nicknamed the "Duchess of Pork" Ferguson, 54, has been actively working to keep fit.

 It is reported that with Salzmann's help and a strict diet, Ferguson shed more than "two stone," about 28 pounds, in 12 weeks.
 The royal's regimen includes blended foods and intensive workouts, including daily running and mountain hikes, developed by Salzmann.

 The 1974 Pittsfield High School graduate and former football and wrestling star has been the duchess' trainer for more than 20 years.
 She even wrote a forward for his 1992 book, "Bodyfit, Energy for Life."